16 Weeks Pregnant: Baby Update

 • What is the hospital’s attitude towards natural birth?

 • Begin a baby registry: If this is your first baby, you’re probably starting from square one.
 It can feel like there are a thousand things to buy, from the small (burp cloths) to the big (stroller).
-Draft a list divided by task: sleeping, eating, pooping, bathing, and transporting the baby.
+Draft a list divided by task: sleeping, eating, diapering, bathing, and transporting the baby.
 Then add in the fun stuff like clothes, toys, mobiles, and more.
 Think about adding SNOO Smart Sleeper, which gives babies a safe place to sleep and has been shown to add an hour of sleep a night on average!
 (Learn about creating a Happiest Baby Registry.)

 • Get some sunshine: Just 10 to 20 minutes of sun a day can help improve your mood and your baby’s health.